MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-security-settings-and-ip-protection.md

 #### When can code be viewed even though the `allowDebugging` flag is set to `false`?

 Someone will still be able to view your code if an extension is deployed through Visual Studio Code as a **DEV extension**, as opposed to deployed using a cmdlet, by using the **Extension Management** page in [!INCLUDE [prod_short](includes/prod_short.md)] or via AppSource.
+Use the `applyToDevExtension` setting to specify if all resource exposure policies should also apply to your **DEV extension**.

 ### allowDownloadingSource